shiwinowo/eternaight.github.io/README.md

 - Destroying/Griefing a castle of clan mates will result in an immediate ban.

 ## Launch Date
-- Launch Date: <t:1684324800:R>
+- Launch Date: March 15, 2024

 ## How to Connect
 - On the main menu, navigate to: Play ➯ Online Play ➯ PvE ➯ Direct Connect ➯ Copy/Paste IP Below ➯ Connect.
-- IP Address: ``
+- IP Address: `169.150.247.214:24434`

 ## Discord
-- Make sure to join our Discord server for community interaction and updates: [Join Discord](https://discord.gg/)
+- Make sure to join our Discord server for community interaction and updates: [Join Discord](https://discord.gg/gWhz4V5XRR)